 "Syncretism is the blending of Christian beliefs and practices with those of the dominant culture so that Christianity loses its distinctiveness and speaks with a voice reflective of its culture."
 "Frequently syncretism is birthed out of a desire to make the gospel relevant."
 [62]

-In a word, syncretism can be defined as the unconscious, subconscious or conscious amalgamation of different religions, cultures, or thought with the Gospel to form a new distinct one to adapt itself through reconciliation.
-Syncretism has two important symptoms that can differ from contextualization: 1) self losing due to reconciliation or compromise.
-2) producing innovative new schools that are similar to but different from their original ones.
+In a word, syncretism can be defined as the unconscious, subconscious or conscious amalgamation of different religions, cultures, or thought with the gospel to form a new distinct one to adapt itself through reconciliation.
+Syncretism has two important symptoms that can differentiate it from from good contextualization: 1) self losing due to reconciliation or compromise; 2) producing innovative new schools that are similar to but different from their original ones.

-Heibert stated that "In one sense, syncretism is a message that has lost the heart of the Gospel.
-In another sense, it is moving in the wrong direction, away from a fuller knowledge of the Gospel."
-[63] The essential difference between contextualization and syncretism is not merely about its symptoms but lies in people’s motivation at internal heart: contextualization is to witness or glory Jesus Christ only, whereas, syncretism, sometimes seemingly looks like contextualization, but essentially is to utilize the name of Jesus and the Gospel to serve or glorify something else openly or secretly rather than Jesus Christ.
-One way to prevent Christianity from being deliquescent is to keep the internal spirit far away from any local culture.
+Heibert stated that "in one sense, syncretism is a message that has lost the heart of the gospel.
+In another sense, it is moving in the wrong direction, away from a fuller knowledge of the gospel."
+[63] The essential difference between contextualization and syncretism do not merely relate to the symptoms, but lies in the internal motivation that drives one’s mission: contextualization is to witness or glory Jesus Christ only, whereas, syncretism, sometimes seemingly looks like contextualization, but essentially is to utilize the name of Jesus and the gospel to serve or glorify something else openly or secretly rather than Jesus Christ.
+One way to prevent Christianity from being losing its core gospel message is to keep prevent this latter internal motivation from taking hold in any local culture.

 "It appears that the only assurance of maintaining orthodoxy in Christian teaching and practice is abstinence from overtly non-Christian religious expressions."
 [64] "Good contextualization seeks to be faithful to Scripture and meaningful to a given culture."
-[65] A successful contextualization not only can help people to get out of the prison of its culture and to quickly turn to Jesus Christ, but also can help believers to deeper or better understand the meaning of Gospel, to enrich the theological knowledge, to allow the hidden characters of Christ to be revealed and glorified.
+[65] A successful contextualization not only can help people to get out of the prison of its culture and to quickly turn to Jesus Christ, but also can help believers to deeper or better understand the meaning of gospel, to enrich their theological knowledge, and to allow the hidden character of Christ to be revealed and glorified.

-(2) Indigenization
+b.
+Indigenization

-In missiology, indigenization means to allow the seed of the Gospel to stay, to live, to grow, and to produce fruits naturally in a particular local culture.
-Contextualization differs from indigenization in that indigenization focuses on local traditional culture statically.
-Whereas contextualization focuses more on the universal, perpetual translatable truth.
+In missiology, indigenization means to allow the seed of the gospel to stay, to live, to grow, and to produce fruit naturally in a particular local culture.
+Contextualization differs from indigenization in that indigenization focuses on local traditional culture statically, whereas contextualization focuses more on the universal, perpetual translatable truth.

-Coe stated that "Indigenous, indigeneity, and indigenization all derive from nature metaphors, that is, of the soil, or taking root in the soil."
-Because of the static nature of the metaphor, "indigenization tends to be used in the sense of responding to the Gospel in terms of traditional culture.
+Coe stated that "indigenous, indigeneity, and indigenization all derive from nature metaphors, that is, of the soil, or taking root in the soil."
+Because of the static nature of the metaphor, "indigenization tends to be used in the sense of responding to the gospel in terms of traditional culture.
 Therefore, it is in danger of being past-oriented."
 Moreover, due to the globalization and rapid advanced technology development in the world, all local culture is experiencing radical change, which makes the indigenization hard to fit in.
 [66]

 As a comparison, it seems that indigenization respects the local culture more than contextualization–it views all cultures as equally valid and important.
 While contextualization will challenge the local culture with the translatable biblical truth of the Gospel, contextualization confirms that it is not its goal to judge, change or destroy the local culture, but to discern and to fulfill it.